k0sproject/k0s/docs/backup.md

 - any image bundles located under the `<data-dir>/images`
 - any helm configuration

-Parts not covered by the backup utility:
+Parts **NOT** covered by the backup utility:
-- content for any persistence volume
+- PersistentVolumes of any running application
 - database content, in case if the `kine` is used as a storage driver
 - any configuration to the cluster introduced by manual changes (e.g. changes that weren't saved under the `<data-dir>/manifests`)